josh-works/josh-works.github.io/_drafts/zoning-is-racist-and-violent.md

 Lets take a look at [LegalMatch](https://www.legalmatch.com/law-library/article/zoning-code-violations.html), an article titled: `What are Zoning Code Violations?`

->> What are Some Examples of Zoning Code Violaionts?
+> **What are Some Examples of Zoning Code Violations?**
+>
 > For instance, if business activity such as product manufacturing is being held in a residential area, this will likely be considered a zoning code violation.
 Other common examples of zoning code disputes may include:

   - Constructing a building that is not allowed in that particular zone
   - Building a structure (or an addition to a structure) that is too tall or that obstructs another person’s view or access to light/air space
   - Conducting various operations in non-designated areas, including: manufacturing, packaging, selling, growing, labeling, and other business/industrial activities
   - Living in spaces that are not designated as residential areas
   - Creating amounts of pollution or noise that exceed local limits

 How about [FreeAdvice Legal](https://real-estate-law.freeadvice.com/real-estate-law/zoning/violating_zoning_laws.htm), titled `Consequences of Violating Zoning Laws`: